Choose Your Province/State of Service

 Multi-unit residential buildings, including retirement homes and homes less than six months old are eligible for electric heat pump rebates.
 Participants do not need to disconnect their natural gas service, but must be a first-time installer of an eligible electric heat pump system.

 Effective April 1, 2025, the Federal Carbon Charge (FCC) under the Greenhouse Gas Pollution Pricing Act has been set to zero.
-This change has significantly altered the cost spread between natural gas and electricity.* As a result, the economics of operating an electric heat pump have shifted, particularly for natural gas customers who are considering offsetting some or all of their space heating energy consumption with an electric heat pump.
+This action has changed the cost spread between natural gas and electricity significantly1.
+As a result, this changes the economics of electric heat pump operation, particularly for natural gas customers who are looking to offset some or all of their space heating energy consumption with an electric heat pump.
+Natural gas customers who have installed or are planning to install an electric heat pump for space heating may experience increases in their home’s total energy bills2.
+The homeowner should work with their HVAC Contractor to ensure their equipment and controls have been/will be installed and set-up to meet their specific goals for space heating.

-Equipment type Heat energy to home Efficiency Energy used Energy cost (Energy used x energy costs)
+Equipment type Heat energy to home Efficiency Energy used Energy cost (energy used x energy costs)

 Electric air source heat pump 2,000 kWh 200% 1,000 kWh ~$98.07